micmor-9/sunshine/README.md

 # sunshine
-My frist project of an android app, following the Udacity course "Developing Android apps".
+My first project of an android app, following the Udacity course "Developing Android apps".